N5GEH/n5geh.platform/iot-agents/mqtt-broker/readme.md

 WARNING: Please be aware of the fact that we do not cover security aspects here.

-1. Go into the mqtt-broker subdirectory of your cloned version of the git and copy the docker-compose.yaml.EXAMPLE and the mosquitto configuration file and rename them to:
+1. Go into the mqtt-broker subdirectory of your cloned version of the git and copy the docker-compose.yaml.EXAMPLE and the mosquitto configuration file and rename them:

         cp docker-compose.yaml.EXAMPLE docker-compose.yaml

-        cp mosquitto.conf.EXAMPLE to mosquitto.conf
+        cp mosquitto.conf.EXAMPLE mosquitto.conf

 2. You may adjust the docker-compose.yaml to your preferences e.g. you need to adjust the placement of the container to your gateway machine.

       **Note:** Some changes may require the modification of Makefile that comes along or other depending services!

-3. Start the service either using the commands provided in the Makefile make deploy
+3. Start the service either using the commands provided in the Makefile

+        make deploy

       Note, that this is just a shortcut for

         docker stack deploy -c docker-compose.yaml fiware

+4. Check if the service is up and running using the mosquitto client:

+        sudo apt-get install mosquitto-client

+  Start the command line subscriber:

+        mosquitto_sub -h <yourHostAddress> -t  'test/topic'

+  Publish test message with the command line publisher from a second terminal:

+        mosquitto_pub <yourHostAddress> -t 'test/topic' -m 'helloWorld'

-4. For a quick overview for how to use the broker we recommend to check: https://fiware-tutorials.readthedocs.io/en/latest/iot-over-mqtt/index.html
+5. For a quick overview for how to use the broker we recommend to check: https://fiware-tutorials.readthedocs.io/en/latest/iot-over-mqtt/index.html